 Platforms today are walking a difficult tightrope.
-On one side, there’s the urgent need to protect younger users from harm and comply with a growing number of laws.
-On the other, there’s the immense responsibility of protecting every user’s privacy and security.
-Asking for a government ID or a selfie can feel invasive, creating a stockpile of sensitive data that becomes a prime target for bad actors.
+On one side, you have an urgent need to protect younger users and comply with a growing number of laws.
+On the other, you have an immense responsibility to protect every user’s privacy.
+Asking for a government ID or a selfie feels invasive, creating a stockpile of sensitive data that becomes a prime target for bad actors.
 This is the central challenge of online age assurance: how do you confirm age with confidence without compromising the trust your community places in you?
 It requires a thoughtful strategy that prioritizes data protection from the start.

 Key Takeaways